ology/techn.ology.net/blog/2021/10/10/iterm2-vim-and-the-apple-touchbar/index.markdown

 After you have these in place, you add them by opening the View menu item called "Customize Touch Bar..."

-This is what mine look like:
+This is what mine looks like:

 ![Touch Bar](touchbar.jpg)